angellgunn/alternate-silversurfer/content/b-o-c.md

-:   linguistic interactions to what we deem are sensory experiences of
+> linguistic interactions to what we deem are sensory experiences of
     concrete entities, but which have turned out to be, as are thoughts and *descriptions*, states of relative activity between neurons that generate new *descriptions*.
-The question, *\'What is the object of knowledge?\'* becomes meaningless.
+The question, *'What is the object of knowledge?'* becomes meaningless.
 There is no object of knowledge.
     To know is to be able to operate adequately in an individual or cooperative situation.
 We cannot speak about the substratum in which our cognitive behavior is given, and about that of which we cannot